webix-hub/gitbook-webix-jet/details/plugins.md

 ## Plugins

-New version of Webix Jet provides both predefined plugins and the ability to create your own.
+The new version of Webix Jet provides both predefined plugins and the ability to create your own.
 This is the syntax to use a plugin:

 ~~~js
 this.use(JetApp.plugins.PluginName, {